The Hidden Fortress: Plot

 After losing their horses and obtaining a cart to move the gold, the group is spotted by a Yamana patrol, and Rokurōta is forced to kill them.
 While pursuing two stragglers, he accidentally rides into a Yamana camp, where the commanding officer, Rokurōta's old rival Hyoe Tadokoro, recognizes him.

-Tadokoro states that he is sorry he didn't get to face Rokurōta in battle and challenges him to a lance duel.
+Tadokoro is sorry he didn't get to face Rokurōta in battle and challenges him to a lance duel.
 Rokurōta wins, but spares Tadokoro's life before stealing a horse and riding back to the group.
-Eventually, they are surrounded and captured by Yamana soldiers and detained at an outpost on the Hayakawa border.
-In the confusion, Matashichi and Tahei manage to hide.
-They decide to report Yuki for a reward, but the soldiers laugh at them and they leave with nothing.
+While in Yamana, they see worshippers gathering for the Fire Festival, so Tahei and Matashichi decide to hide the load of wood among them, but, since they are under the eyes of the Yamana soldiers, they are forced to throw the cart onto the bonfire and join in the ritual dance.
+Princess Yuki is quite taken by the philosophy behind the Festival regarding the shortness of life and the pettiness of the world.
+The next day they dig the gold out of the fire's remains and take away as much as they can carry.
+One night as they approach the Hayakawa border, they are surrounded.
+Matashichi and Tahei manage to hide in the confusion while the rest are captured by Yamana soldiers and detained at an outpost.
+The two of them try to turn in Rokurōta for a reward, but having already captured them, the soldiers laugh at them and they leave for Hayakawa with nothing.

 Tadokoro comes to identify the prisoners the night before their execution.
-Tadokoro's face is now disfigured by a large scar and explains it as the result of a beating ordered by the lord of the Yamana clan as punishment for letting Rokurōta escape.
-Yuki proclaims that she has no fear of death and thanks Rokurōta for letting her see humanity's ugliness and beauty from a new perspective.
-The next day, as the soldiers start marching the prisoners to be executed, Tadokoro suddenly defects to the Akizuki side and frees Yuki, Rokurōta, and the prostitute before distracting the guards so they can ride off.
-The group manages to escape along with the horses carrying the gold, which wind up running in a different direction.
+Tadokoro's face is now disfigured by a large scar which he explains is the result of a beating ordered by the Yamana lord, as punishment for letting Rokurōta escape.
+Yuki proclaims that she has no fear of death and thanks Rokurōta for letting her see humanity's ugliness and beauty from a new perspective, and she repeats the ritual chant from the Fire Festival.
+The next day, as the soldiers start marching the prisoners to be executed, Tadokoro begins singing the same chant, and suddenly sends the horses carrying the gold running across the border.
+He frees the prisoners and distracts the guards so they can ride off, but Yuki tells him to join them.
+The entire group manages to escape across the border into Hayakawa.

-Matashichi and Tahei, both hungry and tired, stumble across the lost gold carried by the horses before being arrested by Hayakawa soldiers as thieves.
-The peasants are brought before a heavily armored samurai, who reveals that he is Rokurōta and the well-dressed noblewoman with him is Yuki.
+Matashichi and Tahei, both hungry and tired, stumble across the lost gold carried by the horses and immediately start arguing about dividing it between them, before being arrested by Hayakawa soldiers as thieves.
+The peasants are brought before an armoured samurai and a well-dressed noblewoman.
+General Rokurōta and Princess Yuki finally reveal their identities to the astonished peasants.
 Thanking them for saving the gold (which will be used to restore her clan), the princess rewards Matashichi and Tahei with a single ryō on the condition that they share it.
-As the two men walk back to their village, they begin to laugh upon realizing that they have finally made their fortunes.
+As the two men leave the castle to walk back to their village, they begin to laugh upon realizing that they have finally made their fortunes.